marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

 ## Run Gatsby as Subfolder

-If you did like I did and set this up in a generic repository, chances are that you have a url like `https://yourname.gihub.io/repo-name` and that the link to "Page 2" doesn't work at all.
+If you did like I did and set this up in a generic repository, chances are that you have a _URL_ like `https://yourname.gihub.io/repo-name` and that the link to "Page 2" doesn't work at all.

-That is because we both need to fix Gatsby so to work as sub-folder.
+That is because we both need to **fix Gatsby so to work as sub-folder**.

 Open `gatsby-config.js` and add a new key `pathPrefix: '/repo-name'` to the configuration object.
 For me is something like this: